victor-gil-sepulveda/pyRMSD/README.md

     > python setup.py install

-with superuser provileges.
+with superuser privileges.
 Use 'build' instead to only build it.
 This is the usual way python packages are deployed.
 As 'distutils' do not support CUDA directly, your package will not be able to use CUDA calculators.

 **2)** Using the custom build.py script in pyRMSD main folder.
 This will compile a version of pyRMSD following your configuration details.
 To finish the installation you will need to change your PYTHONPATH in order to point to the parent folder of the package (or copy it in a folder already inside your PYTHONPATH).
 See [this](http://superuser.com/questions/247620/how-to-globally-modify-the-default-pythonpath-sys-path) if you have any problem modifying it.